coheid/DMCEM/README.md

   not verified as OK are dumped; the output of the good iteration is called `final.csv`
 * a series of plots depicting the time series of every observable [UNTESTED!]

+## Shooting

+The algorithm runs using a method called shooting, where the consumption at every timestep is recalibrated to ensure a stable processing of the next $n$ timesteps.
+In order to use shooting, one needs to enable it via the config file parameter `doshooting` that needs to be set to `True`.
+Then, a number of additional parameters need to be provided:
+* `cbarcrit` which gives the critical consumption level in percent of GDP; if the world consumption sinks below this value, the iteration is truncated
+* `cbardelta` the percentage used to vary the total world consumption up or down
+* `nTits` the number of time steps the code needs to run successfully in order to accept the shooted consumption value (and progress to the next timestep)

+Obviously, one needs to pass an initial value via the variable `cbar`.
+Do _not_ give the consumption using the option `cbarexpl` (which takes specific values from an input CSV file which is useful for synchronization exercises).
+By default, the initial value is taken as is, i.e. no shooting takes place for $t=0$.
+This is because of these values can be expected to be already sensible, so they already should guarantee a stable iteration for the next timesteps.
+However, in case one adds modifications to the algorithm, shooting should also be done for the initial timestep, which can be enabled using the boolean option `computec`.

+When making modifications to the algorithm, it may be difficult to find the proper consumption value that will lead to a stable progression through the timesteps.
+The following procedure has proven useful: take an initial value from the setup without your changes and reduce `cbardelta` to tenths of permille level.
+In this way, only few shooting iterations are necessary to find a consumption level at which the printed messages oscillate between "cbarprev too low, must be increased" and "cbarprev too high, must be decreased".
+Then, take one of these values as new starting point and reduce the delta.
+One may tune the delta and the `nTits` parameter in order to get the most accurate value of $C$ and the largest number of time periods for which the execution is stable.
+If the oscillating condition from above is not met, one may review the changes to the algorithm again.